sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 > **_Food for brain b1:_**
 >
 > * How many processes is XBeach using?
 Where can you see that? (hint, look at the beginning of the output of XBeach, where a lot of information about the run is printed)
-* XBeach requires that you have a file parameters.txt on the directory where you run the xbeach command, with instructions it will use for input, output, etc. (look for the user manual and search within it).
+* XBeach requires that you have a file parameters.txt on the directory where you run the xbeach command, with instructions it will use for input, output, etc. What information is in the file?
 * For future reference, you should write down somewhere how long it takes to run.

 ### c) Running XBeach with multiple cores